LW2904/basic-steambot/README.md

 The next step is logging into an actual account (our bot), but let's first go over the key parts of the above code and the technologies that I used:

-### let/const

-To understand the importance of `let`, one must understand *scope*.
-There are many technical details about this, and I will provide you

 ### require('steam-user')
 *Require* is a NodeJS-native function which loads a module, in this case it loads `steam-user`.
 These modules are a key part of NodeJS, and while you can write them yourself, millions of them can be found and installed via the Node Package Manager ([NPM](https://www.npmjs.com/)). `steam-user` is a public module which can be downloaded and installed using NPM:
 `npm install -g steam-user` *The -g tag installs this module globally, omit it if you want the module to be installed locally.*